Volcanic Eruptions in Iceland: A Complete Timeline

 Sundhnukagigar (2023 and 2024)

-The latest addition to Iceland's evergrowing eruption history is courtesy of Sundhnukagigar, a historic row of craters that last erupted 2,500 years ago, shaping much of the surrounding landscape just outside the town of Grindavik.
+The latest additions to Iceland's evergrowing eruption history are courtesy of Sundhnukagigar, a historic row of craters that last erupted 2,500 years ago, shaping much of the surrounding landscape just outside the town of Grindavik.

 The Sundhnukagigar eruption quickly surpassed the scale of the previous three eruptions in the area.
 Remarkably, in just the first seven hours, it exceeded the total lava volume of the entire month-long Litli-Hrutur eruption, which itself was significantly larger than the nearby eruptions of 2022 and 2021.
 However, it thankfully started slowing down in the first 24 hours before coming to an end on the morning of December 21st.